Skip to contents

 Naming section definitions:

-• R object type: sf, datatable, tibble, SpatRaster, SpatVector
+• R object type: chr (character), list, sf, dt (datatable), tibble, SpatRaster, SpatVector

 • role: Detailed description of the role of the object in the pipeline.
 Allowable keywords: